nex3/dynamicmatic/README.md

 If the Sinatra `:root` option is changed,
 DynamicMatic will respect that and set the StaticMatic paths appropriately.

+## Usage

+If you're using a classic-style Sinatra application, all you have to do is `require 'sinatra/dynamicmatic'`.
+If you're using a modular application, you'll also have to `include Sinatra::DynamicMatic` in your `Sinatra::Base` subclass.

 ## How it Works

 The static pages and stylesheets in the StaticMatic `src` directory